joomla/joomla-framework/README.markdown

 ## What is the Joomla!
 Framework ?

 The `Joomla!
-Framework` is a platform for writing web and command line applications in PHP.
+Framework` is a collection of packages for writing web and command line applications in PHP.
 It is free and open source software, distributed under the GNU General Public License version 2 or later.

 It is composed of code originally developed for the Joomla Content Management System (CMS).
 For more information about the Joomla CMS visit [http://www.joomla.org/about-joomla.html](http://www.joomla.org/about-joomla.html).